elricstorm/rails-for-windows/README.md

 The Wiki is divided into many small chapters so you can skip and jump at your leisure.
 The Wiki represents a knowledgebase and as such, will be updated as information becomes outdated.
 Feel free to push commits on inaccurate information or if you wish to update sections.

+As this is a fairly new project, many pages may still be in the process of creation but do not fret!
+I am working very hard to update pages on a daily and weekly basis.
+If you feel you would like to contribute, just let me know!
+You can reach me at jdezenzio@gmail.com.

 DOCUMENTATION UPDATED WEEKLY